 These textured fingerless crochet gloves are made using only the chain stitch and single crochet.
-They belong to a matching set of accessories that also includes a scarf, a headband, and a beanie.
+They belong to a matching set of accessories that also includes a scarf, headband, and beanie.
 All of the crochet patterns in the set are easy enough for beginners, including these gloves.
-It's a perfect pattern for making your first pair of crochet wristers and a pattern you may want to use again and again!
+It's a perfect pattern for making your first pair of crochet wristers and a pattern you may want to use again and again.

 This pattern includes instructions for crocheting multiple sizes using different materials.
 Information in parentheses () pertains to sizing; the pattern directions are given in the smallest size, and changes for the larger sizes are contained inside the parentheses.
 You may wish to highlight the instructions for your size before you begin crocheting.

 The brackets denote a set of instructions to be repeated.